 An attractive nuisance is:

-• An artificial condition is located on the land that is attractive to the children that the property owner has failed to reasonably protect children from.
+- An artificial condition on the land that is attractive to children and that the property owner has failed to reasonably protect children from.

-Property owners with an attractive nuisance on their property have a duty to take action to ensure children are reasonably safe from harm from the dangerous condition.
+Property owners with an attractive nuisance on their property have a legal responsibility to ensure the dangerous condition does not pose a risk of injury or death to children.
 For example, an empty swimming pool within sight from a road can create an attractive nuisance, especially when there are no warning signs present.
 Also, a vicious dog on the property that the owners do not reasonably restrain might create an attractive nuisance.
 Because children may be attracted to a pool or a pet, owners must implement safety measures to prevent injury to children on the premises.

 South Carolina’s Deadline to File a Premises Liability Claim